Chandrasekar-G/Sirius-Style-Guide/README.md

 ```js
 var firstName;
 ```
 1.2 Prefix the variables which reference jQuery Objects with a $.
-This will be helpful to differentiate it with other JS variables.
+This will be helpful to differentiate it with other plain JS variables.
 ```js
 var $dialogBox = $("#dialog-box");
 ```